Empirical Implementation of Theoretical Models of Strategic Interaction and Dynamic Behavior

 Search Frictions and Product Design in the Municipal Bond Market

-This paper shows that product attributes shape search frictions, and studies the incentives of intermediaries to leverage this channel to increase their rents in the context of the US municipal bond market.
-About half of municipal bonds are designed via negotiations between a local government and its underwriter, and they are traded in an over-the-counter market, where the underwriter often also acts as an intermediary.
-Exploiting variations instate regulations to limit government officials’ conflict of interests, we provide suggestive evidence that including special provisions to a bond decreases its liquidity and price, while it increases the market share of underwriters in the secondary market trades.
-Motivated by these findings, we build and estimate a model of bond origination and trades to quantify market inefficiency driven by underwriters’ dual role in both primary and secondary markets, as well as government officials’ conflict of interest, and discuss policy implications.
+In this paper, we show that product design shapes search frictions and study how intermediaries may leverage this channel to increase their rents.
+In the US, the majority of municipal bonds are designed via negotiations between a local government and its underwriter.
+They are then traded in a decentralized market, where the underwriter often also acts as an intermediary.
+Exploiting variations in state regulations that limit government officials' conflicts of interest, we provide evidence that bond design from the government's perspective involves a trade-off between flexibility and liquidity, but the underwriter benefits from designing and trading complex bonds.
+Motivated by these findings, we build and estimate a model of bond origination and trades to quantify market inefficiency driven by underwriters' role in intermediating trades and discuss policy implications.

 3:30 pm - 4:30 pm PDT